jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 I've had a productive day!
 And it's already 4:10pm!
 I can work on this without feeling like I'm being unproductive.

 Up next: shadows!

+Progress!
+I have some "acne"-ridden renders (technical term, honest!) but it's progress!
+And in less than an hour, too.

+# 02Mar2020

+Brain blast!
+I can parallelize this work!
+Good context as any in which to learn `async` in Rust!
+But wrap up shadows first!